netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 > LEVERAGE LANGUAGE DYNAMISM!

+The principle of LLD for extra_LLM.

 Best described by GEMINI 3 ("GEM" persona):

 - "Traditional Lexicology studies words as they are."

 - "LEXSCI is a proposal to study words as they could be."

-> Designed for AI OPTIMIZATION.
+- Designed for AI OPTIMIZATION.

+> Reduce COST of COMPUTE.
 ___

+### Topics of FOCUS:

 1) High-Fidelity Transmission:
 - Mind-to-Mind